Luexa/wz/README.md

 ## Features

-* Performs no allocations, uses a single buffer for all parsing.
+* Past the initial handshake which relies on std.http, wz performs no allocations and uses a single buffer for all parsing.
 * Works with any Reader and Writer.

 ## Notes